uib-ub/blackbox/README.md

 ## Installation

 * Clone Blackbox from the master branch
 * Create a file with name `config.template.json` in the resource folder (`/src/main/resources/`).
+Copy the settings from `config.template.example.json` in the resource folder to this file.
+You may also rename `config.template.test.json` to `config.template.json` if you are feeling lazy.
 Blackbox will look for these settings when initializing.
- Copy the settings from `config.template.test.json` in the resource folder to this file.
-You may also rename `config.template.test.json` to `config.template.json` if you are feeling lazy.
 * Build a war file with Maven `mvn clean build`
 * Copy `war` file to a Tomcats `wabapps` folder
+* Your application is ready accept requests